 These are a few things I view as chutzpah in the financial world of today:

-- Bank Fees: An institution that used to simply make money by loaning your money to other folks and doing business in the greedy area between loan rates and savings rates, now charges over $10 a month for the privilege to put your money in their bank.
-You have heard my rants about Free Banking before, but the banking racket has a corner on chutzpah, that is for sure.
+- Bank Fees: An institution used to make money by loaning your money to others.
+It operated in the greedy area between loan rates and savings rates.
+Now, it charges over $10 a month for the privilege to put your money in their bank.
+You have heard my rants about Free Banking before.
+The banking racket definitely has a corner on chutzpah.

 - To say gas prices in Canada are set in Canada by the free market?
-To tell us that gas sitting in holding tanks at the local gas station has gone up in price, due to International Shortages, is Chutzpah.
+Gas in holding tanks at the local gas station has gone up in price.
+This is due to international shortages.
+That is Chutzpah.

 Anybody else wishing to chime in with their own private financial chutzpah examples, please feel free to comment!